kzhangnd/bible-verse/README.md

 This is the [Final Project] for [CSE 30332 Programming Paradigms]

 ## OO API
-The bible_library.py file contians all the basically all the functions Controllers need.
+The bible_library.py contians basically all the functions Controllers need.
 It implements: load data, all get method (book, chapter, verse), search by keyword, and all functions of "my favorite" module (add, delete, get).

 All Controller files and the server.py import bible_library.py.